Sustainability Site

 Risk Management

-The Group Sustainability Committee discusses risks and opportunities related to sustainability, identifies material issues that the Group should address, and promotes sustainability activities throughout the Group.
-In this process, the committee cooperates with the Group Risk Compliance Committee, which oversees the Group’s risk and crisis management system.
-Each Group company is implementing measures tailored to the characteristics of its own business in accordance with its material issues.
-The results are analyzed for each fiscal year, for the entire Group and for each business segment, leading to improved measures for the following fiscal year and beyond.
-The results of analyses are discussed by the Group Sustainability Committee, and then reports are made to the Board of Directors, which deliberates and supervises as necessary.
+Each Group company implements measures tailored to the characteristics of its business in line with our material issues.
+In turn, the results for each fiscal year—both for the Group as a whole and for each business segment—are analyzed, leading to improvements in measures for the following fiscal year and beyond.
+The Group Sustainability Committee discusses the results of this analysis and then reports them to the Board of Directors, which deliberates and oversees the results as necessary.

 Indicators and Targets

-To evaluate and manage the progress of its ESG management and the impacts of policy risks on climate change, the Group has set greenhouse gas emissions as an indicator and has established a medium-term target of reducing energy-derived CO2 emissions at its sites by 35% by 2030 compared to fiscal 2019.
 Furthermore, our target for 2050 is to reduce the amount of energy-derived CO2 emissions at Group business sites (offices, own plants, directly operated amusement facilities, etc.) to net zero.
 We will further promote energy-saving measures and introduce renewable energy to achieve these targets.

 Medium- to Long-term Targets for Decarbonization